GreenSlips Jagara

-XJ Saloons
+XJ Saloons and XJ Coupe

 In 1973 Jaguar had to bow to the U.S. safety regulations and re-design the XJ.
 This resulted in what became known as the ‘Series 2’ cars.
 The new XJ6, XJ12 and Daimler cars were all built on the long wheelbase platform after a small number of cars built on the original shorter wheel base.
-The exterior of the series 2 had the smaller grille above and wider separate grille below the re-positioned bumper bar.
+The exterior of the Series 2 had the smaller grille above and wider separate grille below the re-positioned bumper bar.
 The interior of the car was also changed with instruments, switch gear and controls in more ergonomic positions, also the heating and aircon was updated to be more effective.
 Series 2 production was problematic at times due to industrial unrest and ended in 1979.
-An interesting sidelight was the production of the XJ Coupe which has become the most desirable and valuable of the Series 2 cars.

 In 1979 the XJ was given a third life as the Series 3 model.
 An exterior re-design by Pininfarina gave the Jaguar more window space, better streamlining and a revised grille similar to the Series 1 V12.
 Also; flush door handles and a revised roof line helped to give a more modern look.
 Mechanically the biggest change was fuel injection of the venerable XK 4.2 ltr engine and the 5.3 ltr V12.
 It was also offered in 3.4 ltr form as an economy model.
 The interior was also upgraded with more woodgrain and from 1982 the first trip computers fitted to Jaguar cars.
 The 1983 Series 3 also saw the transfer of the name ‘Sovereign’ from Daimler models to the Jaguar model.
 There were Daimler ‘Vanden Plas’ and ‘Double Six’ models to be had as well.
 Production of the Series 3 continued until 1992.
 This model is widely seen as the most practical of the ‘classic’ XJ models to own.